 Transport in the Netherlands is considered advanced by international standards.
-An extensive road network as well as trains and buses connect different areas, while larger cities often have tram and metro services.
+Most of the country is connected by an extensive road network as well as trains and buses, while larger cities often have tram and metro services too.
 Thanks to the efficiency of public transport, it's easy to get around without a car – expats who do choose to own a car will need to consider driving regulations, parking and taxes.

 Of course, a discussion on modes of transport in the Netherlands would be incomplete without mentioning the infamous cycling culture.
 It’s said that the Netherlands is home to more bicycles than people.
-So, the sooner expats get hold of a bicycle, the sooner they'll feel integrated with their new home.
+So, the sooner expats get hold of a bicycle, the sooner they'll feel at home.

 Public transport in the Netherlands